dog being served his food bowl

 Contrary to popular belief, dogs are not strict carnivores like cats.
 They are omnivores, meaning their digestive systems are well-equipped to process and utilize both animal and plant-based ingredients, including grains.
 Over thousands of years of domestication, dogs have evolved alongside humans, developing enzymes that allow them to digest starches much more efficiently than their wolf ancestors.

-• Essential Nutrients: Beyond just energy and fiber, grains contribute a wealth of other important nutrients, including B vitamins (essential for metabolism), magnesium (for muscle and nerve function), and selenium (an antioxidant).
+Beyond just energy and fiber, grains contribute a wealth of other important nutrients, including magnesium (for muscle and nerve function) and selenium (an antioxidant).

 Imagine trying to run a marathon on a diet solely of high protein and fat.
 You’d likely feel sluggish and quickly run out of steam.
 Dogs are active creatures, and their bodies require readily available energy.
 This is where complex carbohydrates from grains shine.
 They are an incredibly efficient and easily digestible energy source, powering everything from a morning walk to an afternoon play session.